medvedevgroup/SibeliaZ/README.md

 Compilation and installation
 ============================
-The easiest way to install SibeliaZ is to use [bioconda](https://bioconda.github.io/).
-If it is properly installed and configured, you can run:

-	conda install sibeliaz

-Alternatively, you can compile the code yourself.
-To do s, you need recent installations of the following software (Linux only):
+To compile the code, you need recent installations of the following software (Linux only):

 * Git
 * CMake